 Osher Lifelong Learning Institute (OLLI) at California State University Long Beach (CSULB) is sponsored by the College of Health and Human Services.
-With the exception of our Executive Director, Office Administrator and part-time helper, OLLI at CSULB is operated totally by volunteers, from Instructors to committees and clerical work.
+With the exception of our Executive Director, Office Administrator and 1 part-time assistant, OLLI at CSULB is operated totally by volunteers, from Instructors to committees and clerical work.
 There are four eight-week sessions each year.
 Classes are typically ninety minute periods and meet one day a week.
-Classes are held Monday through Friday from 8:00 AM to 5:00 PM.
+Classes are held Monday through Saturday from 8:00 AM to 5:00 PM.

 Computer classes are two hour sessions that meet Monday through Thursday from 8:30 AM through 5:15 PM.
 There is an open lab on Fridays available to all OLLI students for individualized help and practice.

 OLLI offers widely varied courses of interest to persons 50 years of age or older.
-There is no academic prerequisite for admission, or to understand and participate in the classes, just a desire to learn.
+There is no academic prerequisite for admission or to participate in the classes, just a desire to learn.

-Interested in knowing more about Mr. Osher, the Bernard Osher Foundation, or other members of the Osher Lifelong Learning Institutes?
+Interested in knowing more about Mr. Osher, the Bernard Osher Foundation, or the other Osher Lifelong Learning Institutes?
 Clicking on the link below will take you to the Foundation's website which contains Mr. Osher's biography.
 Click on the link to the OLLI National Resource Center, then navigate to the "Find an OLLI Near You" page to get to the websites of each OLLI.
 Enjoy browsing!

 Please call the OLLI office at CSULB for additional information.

 The office is open from 8:00 AM to 5:00 PM